NREL/dgen/README.md

 - Localhost could also be set as "127.0.0.1"
 - Save this file
-- make sure the role is set as "postgres" in settings.py, line 515; also change the role to "postgres" in data_functions.py (this should already be set as such)
+- Make sure the role is set as "postgres" in settings.py, line 515; also change the role to "postgres" in data_functions.py (this should already be set as such)

+3. Set the 'load_path' variable correctly in config.py to the exact location of the load file that corresponds to the analysis you're running.
-4. The cloned repository will have initialized the default values for the following important parameters:
+The cloned repository will have already initialized the default values for the following important parameters:

 * ``` load_path ```  = file path to where you saved your data    ( in /../dgen/python/config.py)
 * ``` start_year = 2014 ``` ( in /../dgen/python/config.py)                    --> start year the model will begin at